1) Understand the Dynamics of Love Addiction & Addicted Relationships

 Feelings simply let us know where we are at the moment.
 Feelings are not always rational.
 Many of our feelings are distorted because of our thinking.
 Our mind creates our feelings.

-So when you have the feelings of unworthiness, un-lovability, not being good enough; feeling that you will never get through this, that you cannot change, etc.; don't accept the feeling as a reality.
+So when you have the feelings of unworthiness, un-lovability, not being good enough; feeling that you will never get through this, that you cannot change, etc.; don't accept the feeling like a reality.

 You just validate its presence.
 You'll understand this much more as you are fully into your recovering.